-- Community velocity model: Improve and evaluate the Community Velocity Model (CVM; version 3.0 is currently available) by improving the definition of model objects (basement surface and stratigraphic horizons).
-Extend the parameterization to include attenuation, test the model with available data (e.g., waveforms, gravity), and extend the model to offshore regions.
+• Community velocity model (CVM): Refine and test the CVM by improving the definition of model objects (e.g., incorporating fault representations from the Community Fault Model), evaluating the model with data (e.g., waveforms, gravity), and comparing the model to alternative structural representations.
+Add attenuation to the model.
 Quantify the uncertainties in the model.
-Provide interface with focus and disciplinary groups to permit ready use of the model. - Community fault model: Improve and evaluate the Community Fault Model (CFM-A).
-Emphasis will be placed on: a) defining the geometry, slip, and slip rate of major faults that are incompletely, or inaccurately represented in the current model and extending the model into the offshore regions; producing and evaluating alternative fault representations, and b) delivering the model and database to users. - Unified structural representation (USR): Develop specifications for a unified, objectoriented representation of active faults and 3D earth structure for use in fault-system analysis, earthquake source physics, and ground-motion prediction; begin integration of CVM and CFM into the USR.
+Provide interfaces with focus and disciplinary groups to permit ready use of the model.
+Develop specifications for new velocity model schemes that will facilitate alternative parameterizations.

+• Community fault model (CFM): Improve and evaluate the CFM, placing emphasis on: a) defining the geometry of major faults that are incompletely, or inaccurately represented in the current model; b) producing and evaluating alternative fault representations, and c) delivering the model and database to users.

+• Unified structural representation (USR): Develop specifications for a unified, objectoriented representation of active faults and 3D earth structure for use in fault-system analysis, earthquake source physics, and ground-motion prediction.
+Refine the Community Block Model (CBM).
+Begin integration of CVM, CBM, and CFM into the USR.